 We spent 2 days in Alexandria (overnight) rather than as a day trip and it was the right decision.
 The second day added Montazah Palace Gardens, the National Museum's underwater archaeology exhibition, and a much more relaxed walk along the Corniche.
 Alexandria has a completely different energy from Cairo — more European, more coastal, more relaxed.
 Our Egyptologist guide was exceptional on the Greco-Roman material.

-Tell us your dates and whether you'd like a day trip or overnight stay — we'll design your Alexandria itinerary within 24 hours.
+Tell us your Cairo dates and whether you'd like a day trip or overnight stay — we'll design your private Alexandria itinerary with a certified Egyptologist within 24 hours.